alexwardcodes/Project4-Agora-Frontend/README.md

 ## Technologies Used

 We built this app using React for our frontend and Node.js in Express for the backend of the app.
-We also used Cloudinary for image uploads, Mongo Atlas for database storage and retrieval, as well as implementing Axios calls for API functionality.
+We also used Cloudinary for image uploads, Mongo Atlas for database storage and retrieval, as well as implementing Axios calls for API functionality and testing these with Postman.
 We deployed our app on Heroku.

 ## Brief